 4. Wiser Simple Senior Launcher

-Wiser is a launcher suitable for seniors and the visually-impaired as well as children.
+Wiser (no longer available) is a launcher suitable for seniors and the visually-impaired as well as children.
 Like other launchers on this list, Wiser completely changes the layout of the Android interface, making it much simpler and easier to navigate.
 Wiser achieves this by breaking the Android environment down into four sections: Home Page, Notice Board, Favorite People and Applications.

 Wiser’s Home screen features the six most commonly used apps: Contacts, Phone, Messages, Camera, Gallery and Applications.
 The apps are large and colourful, making them very easy to see.
 The UI is broken down further into three other pages.